Associate Professor Rico Tabor

 Josh undertook his Honours year in 2017 in the SMaCLab, researching the spatiotemporal evolution of complex fluid films.
 He spent the following year travelling and learning about the rheology of non-Newtonian systems as a research assistant in the Chemistry and Materials Science and Engineering.
 In 2019, Josh returned to the SMaCLab to commence his PhD, exploring the relationship between nanostructure and properties for self-assembled fluids.

 Ash completed his Bachelor of Science with Chemistry and Applied Mathematics Majors in 2018 at Monash University.
-Ash joined the SMaC team in 2018, in an undergraduate research project, to investigate the rheological properties and stability of cellulose nanofibers in the presence of surfactants.
-In 2019 he returned to complete his Honours year looking at modelling small-angle neutron scattering (SANS) data for concentrated worm-like micellar systems.
-In 2020, Ash started his PhD in the SMaCLab, looking into the molecular basis for binary surfactant self-assembly phenomena, with a focus in scattering techniques and tensiometry.
+He joined the SMaCLab in an undergraduate research project to investigate the rheological properties and stability of cellulose nanofibres in the presence of surfactants.
+In 2019 Ash completed his Honours, looking at modelling small-angle neutron scattering (SANS) data for concentrated wormlike micellar systems.
+In 2020, he started his PhD looking into the molecular basis for binary surfactant self-assembly phenomena, with a focus in scattering techniques and tensiometry.
 Outside of research, Ash enjoys expanding his culinary repertoire, solving 'twisty' puzzles, and listening to music.

 Michaela Wawryk completed her Bachelor of Science Advanced – Research degree, doing her Honours project with Assoc.
 Prof. Rico Tabor.
 She has previously undertaken research projects in materials and physical chemistry, and her Honours year project looked into the fabrication of unique surfaces using particle self-alignment.
 Michaela's PhD project focuses on investigation of conductive cable bateria in sediments.